Mahadevi: Shakta Puranas

-The Devi Bhagavata Purana describes Mahadevi in her form of Bhuvaneshvari.
-It is stated that Shiva worshipped and meditated on the goddess for thousands of years using the bīja mantra hrīm.
-The goddess is described to possess both the aspects of Para Brahman, nirguna (without form) and saguna (with form).
-In her form of saguna, she is extolled as the mother of the universe, residing upon the highest abode named Manidvipa.
-All the gods and goddesses are described to be her various forms.
+According to the Devi Bhagavata Purana Mahadevi is described in her form of Bhuvaneshvari.
+The text states that Shiva worshipped and meditated on the goddess for thousands of years using the bīja mantra "hrīm".
+The goddess is described as possessing both the aspects of Para Brahman: nirguna (without form) and saguna (with form).
+In her saguna form, she is extolled as the mother of the universe, residing upon the highest abode named Manidvipa.
+All other gods and goddesses are described as her various forms.
 In the Devi Mahatmya, the Trimurti and the demigods praise the goddess.